Cinegram/Cinegram Preview

 Cinegram is a series of souvenir programs that, for the price of a penny, were sold at British movie theaters during the late 1930s.
 Each sixteen-page booklet contains black and white images of scenes from the film, a castlist, portrait shots and signatures of the leading actors, tidbits about the players (and, occasionally, star directors), as well as a summary of the plot.

-There are currently seventy-five numbers in my collection; in addition, I have sixteen issues of Cinegram Preview, the magazine succeeding Cinegram; they are all displayed here in chronological order.
+There are currently seventy-six numbers in my collection; in addition, I have sixteen issues of Cinegram Preview, the magazine succeeding Cinegram.
+The items are displayed here in chronological order.
 Some of them were featured in (Im)memorabilia, an exhibition of my collection of ephemera I curated at the School of Art Museum and Galleries, Aberystwyth University, in 2014-15.

 Cinegram Preview